 Over the years, UNICEF has increasingly invested in exploring the use of information communication technologies across all work areas.
-Investments in digital tools like U-Report have yielded results — there are now more than 11 million U-Reporters in 68 countries, with a new user signing on every five seconds.
+Investments in digital tools like U-Report have yielded results — there are now 13 million U-Reporters across 76 countries, with a new user signing on every five seconds.

 Launched in Uganda in 2011 for use via SMS (text messaging), Facebook and Twitter, U-Report continues to evolve in technical sophistication and its ability to be leveraged for the humanitarian sector’s call for a more coherent approach to information sharing and collecting.
 With growing success, the platform influences and measures social and behavioral change with the purpose of using people-led information to inform humanitarian decision-making processes and adhere to systems of accountability.

 Creating an open dialogue between communities in need and humanitarian actors

 In 2018, a team of UNICEF collaborators piloted U-Report to support humanitarian efforts in North East Nigeria’s protracted crisis.
 The pilot focused on internally displaced people with mobile phones across three North Eastern states.
 U-Report would act as a platform to reach and engage them in a two-way dialogue about their ongoing needs.
 The goal was to stretch as far as telecommunications connectivity reaches people, and to remove burdens of SMS costs to the users as well as complement the use of a physical comments box, one of the traditional ways of engaging with the affected population.